Home » Recipes » Guinness Gravy

 Serving Suggestions

 This Guinness gravy is a delicious addition to any roast dinner.
-It tastes great with beef, pork, chicken, and turkey, or you can serve it with sausages and mashed potatoes like in my bangers and mash recipe.
+It tastes great with beef, pork, chicken, and turkey, or you can serve it with mashed potatoes or roasted vegetables.

 A shot of brown gravy being poured over mashed potatoes.